mrkline/versionreport/README.md

   This whole project clocks in at a bit over 500 lines of code, including help text.

-Files for D's package manager, [DUB](http://code.dlang.org/), are provided, so if you have DUB installed you can just run `dub build`.
+Files for D's package manager, [DUB](http://code.dlang.org/), are provided, so if you have DUB installed you can just run `dub build --build=release`.
 Otherwise you can build versionreport using the D compiler with

-    dmd -release -ofversionreport src/*.d
+    dmd -release -ofversionreport -O src/*.d